telerik/kendo-ui-builder/docs/data-providers/rest.md

 # REST

+you can write regardless of the framework, just you need to have the endpoint to call it every source for th ecrud operation defines its own endpoint

+the data provider - supports base url, so that you can define them for each data asource and each data operation

+builder does not support hierarchy data sources, you can call the service but cannot reklate it through the builder

+has many options not just update create etc manually to add all fields - set types, editors, because it does not contain metadata and builder has no schema of the data.

 ## Adding a Generic REST Data Service

 1. Click Add Data Provider on the app design page.
 This displays the Add Data Provider dialog.